-Keeping Children Safe in Education (2021), paragraph 60: 'the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
-DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
-KCSIE 2021, paragraph 109: 'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk'.
+Keeping Children Safe in Education (2023), paragraph 57: DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+If in any doubt about sharing information, staff should speak to the designated safeguarding lead (or a deputy).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.

+KCSIE 2023, paragraph 119: 'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk.'